meizabel/documentation/README.md

 # Welcome to Spine Event Engine

 Spine Event Engine is a multi-language, open-source, event sourcing framework.

-Spine helps developers to build Command Query Responsibility Segregation (CQRS) and Event Sourcing applications.
+It helps developers to build Command Query Responsibility Segregation (CQRS) and Event Sourcing applications.

 Spine champions the idea of living/executable documentation